RaulPPelaez/Naga_KeypadMapper/README.md

 		-keyClick : Press a key once when the button is pressed .
 		-keyClickRelease : Press a key once when the button is released .

-		-special : Use it to write special chars that won't work using xdotool (previous functions like string or key), can accept a string like @@@@@@.
+		#Use theses to press/unpress special chars that won't work using xdotool
-				It is also faster than all xdotool functions.
-		-specialRelease : On release
 		-specialPressOnPress : Supports 1 char only...
 		-specialPressOnRelease : 1 char
 		-specialReleaseOnPress : 1 char